 Lightning is dangerous!

-A National Park Service Ranger has the record for being zapped the most by lightning.
+A National Park Service Ranger has a record for being zapped/struck the most by lightning.
 Ranger Roy "Dooms" Sullivan was struck by lightning a total of 7 times over 40 years...and lived through every single strike!
 However, these are what lightning did to him:

 Lightning is electricity, just like the kind that comes out of a home wall socket into a lamp or TV.
 Lightning is caused by tiny, subatomic particles that have a + or - charge.
 When they move from one cloud to another, or from a cloud to the ground...well, that's lightning!

 As a lightning bolt travels in a micro-second through the air, it pushes apart the air.
 This "push" travels as a sound wave which is slower than the flash of lightning.
 That's why you see the lightning first, and then hear the thunder.